-Chemeketa usually presents two different sky shows each fall, winter and spring term.
-Showings are scheduled weekly during the term.
-There is an admission fee with a special rate for families.
-Call to arrange group showings for schools, clubs and organizations.
+Chemeketa usually presents one to two different sky shows each fall, winter, and spring term.
+Showings are scheduled Friday nights when classes are in session.
+There is an admission fee with a special rate for students.
+Call to arrange group showings for schools, clubs, and organizations.